harvard-embodied-intelligence/harvard-embodied-intelligence.github.io/contact/index.md

 ## Join Us!

-We're recruiting undergraduates, PhD, postdocs, and  visiting students this year! if yo
+We're recruiting visting students, PhDs, and postdocs this year!
+Please can on the links below for instructions to apply for each group.

 {% include section.html %}